 He studied composition with Wim Henderickx and attained his master’s degree magna cum laude in 2013 at the Royal Conservatory of Antwerp, where he also studied orchestral conducting with Ivo Venkov and Koen Kessels.
 After his studies he attended personal conducting lessons with Ed Spanjaard.

-He is currently based in London and just finished the Artist Diploma course (composition) of the Royal College of Music in London, supervised by Kenneth Hesketh, Jonathan Cole and Errollyn Wallen.
+In 2018 he completed an Artist Diploma course (composition) at the Royal College of Music in London, supervised by Kenneth Hesketh, Jonathan Cole and Errollyn Wallen.
 He was also an RCM Award Holder supported by a Musicians' Company Lambert Studentship.

 For several years now he is a member of the Artistic Council of Music at the Royal Conservatory of Antwerp.

 As a conductor he is the artistic leader of the Academic Symphony Orchestra in Mortsel, with whom he performed a varied repertoire, with a focus on opera, musical and ballet works.
-Appointed by the Kask Royal Conservatory of Ghent he conducted two series (February & June) of Benjamin Britten’s complete Turn of the Screw, with director Gidon Saks as part of the Graduate Festival.
+Appointed by the Kask Royal Conservatory of Ghent he conducted two series of Benjamin Britten’s complete Turn of the Screw, with director Gidon Saks.